 Does it matter where a particular beer, any beer, is brewed?

 This blog has wandered off course more than once during the years that followed.
 Sometimes just for fun — for instance, New Beer Rules — and sometimes because the beer blogosphere grew and I felt compelled, often for no good reason, to comment about just about anything beer … and rail against all manner of lists.
 When I wrote back in 2005 that the concept for this site was still evolving I didn’t intend that it would stray quite as arbitrarily.

-– Stan Hieronymus, November 2013
+– Stan Hieronymus, January 2017